 (Con 2): Non-EcoTank Options Have Higher Ink Costs: While Epson’s EcoTank printers save you money in ink costs over the long term, the same can’t necessarily be said for their other printers.
-In general, an Epson inkjet printer carries the same average ink and printing costs as other competing brands.
+An Epson inkjet printer generally carries the same average ink and printing costs as other competing brands.

 (Pro 3): Excellent Overall Color and Monochrome Performance: When it comes to performance, Epson performs well in both the color and monochrome categories.
-While the company isn’t the top-rated in either of these categories, their printers can hold up to side-by-side comparisons with ease.
+While the company isn’t top-rated in either of these categories, its printers can easily hold up to side-by-side comparisons.
 Whether you’re printing on glossy photo papers or standard printer paper, you’ll be pleased with the results.

-If you’re in the market for a new printer with a solid all-around performance, then you can’t go wrong with an Epson printer.
+You can’t go wrong with an Epson printer if you’re in the market for a new printer with a solid all-around performance.
 These printers offer reliable and long-lasting performance that is sure to satisfy most casual printing needs.
 Plus, if you’re looking for a printer that doesn’t require constant ink replacement, then an Epson EcoTank option is an excellent choice.

 Epson printers also offer a wide variety of advanced functionality, including an automatic document feeder on certain models, wireless connectivity with mobile devices, and all-in-one configurations.
 With these features, you’re sure to find an option that fits your needs.

 Whenever you purchase a new printer, you may wonder how long your new product will last you, especially if the last printer you had didn’t last as long as you expected.
 According to printer industry professionals like those at Toner Buzz, your new Epson printer should last you an average of five years.
-At the five-year point, you’ll likely face repairs, which can be more expensive than simply replacing the device outright.
+You’ll likely face repairs at the five-year point, which can be more expensive than simply replacing the device outright.